Raepheles/CommandAPI/README.md

  - usage: This is how the command is used.
 There is no required format here, but this will be used by the `!Help` command to show users how to use the command.
  - module: This is used to group commands together in the `!Help` command.

+## Dependency Management
+Check out [JitPack](https://jitpack.io/#DiscordBolt/CommandAPI) for instructions on how to incorporate this into your project.